andrew-levy/swiftui-react-native/docs/docs/03-API/02-Views/01-Text.md

 ---
 ---

-A view that displays one or more lines of read-only text.
+A view that displays text.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';